Cornell-Tech-PAML-Course-2023/homework2/README.md

 * st.multiselect menu with trained regression models as options
 * st.button that calls calculate_metrics() function to evaluate models

+## Task 20 (Checkpoint 8): Plot Learning Curves

-<b>Task 20 (Checkpoint 8)</b>: Write a function plot_learning_curve() that displays figures summarizing learning curves that show predicted housing prices vs the training set size (error vs. training set size).
+Write a function plot_learning_curve() that displays figures summarizing learning curves that show predicted housing prices vs the training set size (error vs. training set size).
 See the HW2 code for inputs and outputs.

 Use the following functions in plot_learning_curve()
 * st.plotly_chart() - used to display learning curves.